phreaklets/kraken/README.md

 It will create a log file (kraken.log) with details of what it's doing.

 It will sniff on eth0.
+Based on the awesomeness that is scapy.

 (c) phreaklets